dashingsoft/pyarmor/docs/tutorial/obfuscation.rst

     $ cp dist/key2/pyarmor.rkey dist/pyarmor_runtime_000000/

-The outer runtime key file also could be saved to other paths, but the file name must be ``pyarmor.rkey``, here list the search order:
+The outer runtime key file also could be saved to other paths, refer to :term:`outer key`.

-1. First search runtime package
-2. Next search path :envvar:`PYARMOR_RKEY`
-3. Next search path :attr:`sys._MEIPASS`
-4. Next search current path

-If no found in these paths, raise runtime error and exits.

 Localization runtime error
 ==========================